Tyrrrz/route-descriptor/README.md

 product({ id: 3, name: 'apple' }); // <- error (unexpected 'name')
 ```

-If you want, it's also possible to use `route-descriptor` with plain JavaScript, which is still useful for establishing a single source of truth, but doesn't help with parameter validation:
+If you want, it's also possible to use `route-descriptor` with plain JavaScript, which is still useful to achieve a single source of truth, but doesn't help with parameter validation:

 ```js
 import { route } from 'route-descriptor';